Lesson Plans

 Dictionary definition of Money

-Scenario comparison worksheet
+Scenario analysis worksheet

-Optional goal-planning worksheet
+Optional goal-reflection worksheet

 Lesson Flow (30 minutes)